 5. In a luxury boutique, you:

 a.
-Choose a strong piece, recognizable at first glance
+Choose a striking piece, recognizable at first glance

 b.
-Touch the fabrics, ask about the workmanship
+Touch the fabrics, ask about their manufacture

 6. The style of a celebrity who inspires you: